Return

 • How Seasons Retirement Communities fosters creativity and purposeful living

-Whether painting, knitting, scrapbooking or something else, crafting can help create a greater sense of purpose for older people.
+Whether painting, knitting, scrapbooking or something else, crafting can help create a greater sense of purpose for seniors.
 It allows them to express themselves in new ways and has been shown to boost mood, among other benefits.

-At Seasons Retirement, we encourage our residents to find new interests and pursue their newly-found passion.
+Seasons encourages our residents to find new interests and pursue their newly-found passion.
 We offer a monthly activity calendar which often includes crafting.
-Sometimes, we even encourage residents to lead workshops based on their talents.
+Sometimes, we even encourage residents to lead workshops based on their abilities and talents.

 In this article, we’ve curated a list of fun and exciting crafts for seniors, and they include: